 Customer Lifetime Value (CLV or CLTV) is the net profit attributed to the overall relationship you will maintain with a customer.
 It measures how valuable the customer is to you now and the projected value of all your interactions with them in the future.
 A loyalty program can help you calculate exactly what the CLV is for each of your customers, and help you wield those statistics into usable data for implementing solid strategies to retain your customers.

-For instance, a loyalty program can provide you with behavioural data of your customers’ buying habits.
+For instance, a loyalty program can provide you with behavioral data of your customers’ buying habits.
 We talked earlier about how making purchases is emotional, so this data is vital.
 Your store’s data is like a pile of bricks ready to be assembled; a loyalty program can guide you and make sense of this data on both macro and micro levels.
 Put simply, this means that you can monitor the steps your customers are taking before they purchase, allowing you to reward them at each step of the shopping experience so that you can increase your customer lifetime value.

 The first step to this emotional connection and store loyalty is by showing your customers that you truly value them.
 We at LoyaltyLion believe that this can be achieved by building genuine relationships with your customers – your customers are unique so treat them this way.